Adjoa Andoh

-Adjoa Aiboom Helen Andoh MBE (/ˈædʒoʊə ˈændoʊ/; born 14 January 1963) is a British actress.
-She is best known for her role as Lady Danbury in the Netflix Regency romance series Bridgerton, since 2020.
-Other roles on television include appearances in two series of Doctor Who as Francine Jones, 90 episodes of the BBC's long-running medical drama Casualty and EastEnders.
-On stage, she has played lead roles with the Royal Shakespeare Company, the National Theatre, the Royal Court Theatre, and the Almeida Theatre.
-Andoh made her Hollywood debut in autumn 2009, starring as Nelson Mandela's chief of staff Brenda Mazibuko alongside Morgan Freeman as Mandela in Invictus, and has appeared in other feature films.
+Adjoa Aiboom Helen Andoh (/ˈædʒoʊə ˈændoʊ/; born 14 January 1963) is an English actress and theatre director.
+She began her career in theatre and first gained prominence through her roles in the BBC soap operas EastEnders (1990–1991) and Casualty (1993; 2000–2003), followed by Doctor Who (2007–2008).
+More recently, she starred in the Netflix period drama Bridgerton (2020–).
+Her films include Invictus (2009).

 In July 2022, Andoh became an honorary fellow of the Royal Society of Literature, and in June 2025 was appointed Member of the Order of the British Empire (MBE).

 Early life and education

-Adjoa Aiboom Helen Andoh was born on 14 January 1963 in Clifton, Bristol, England.
-Her mother, a teacher, was English, and her father was a journalist and musician from Ghana.
-She has a brother.
+Adjoa Aiboom Helen Andoh was born on 14 January 1963 in Clifton, Bristol, England to an English mother, a teacher, and a Ghanaian father, a journalist and musician.
+Andoh has a brother.
 Andoh grew up in Wickwar in Gloucestershire, where her family moved after her father got a job with British Aerospace.

+As a teenager, Andoh suffered from anorexia and distress in the wake of her parents' divorce.

-She attended Katharine Lady Berkeley's School and then started studying law at Bristol Polytechnic, but left after two years to pursue an acting career.
+Andoh attended Katharine Lady Berkeley's School and then started studying law at Bristol Polytechnic, but left after two years to pursue an acting career.

 Career

 Film

-In film, Andoh appeared in Noel Clarke's 2008 film Adulthood and its 2016 sequel Brotherhood as the mother of Clarke's character, Sam Peel.
+Andoh appeared in Noel Clarke's 2008 film Adulthood and its 2016 sequel Brotherhood as the mother of Clarke's character, Sam Peel.

 She played chief of staff Brenda Mazibuko opposite Morgan Freeman's Nelson Mandela in Clint Eastwood's 2009 drama film Invictus, which she cited as one of her three most satisfying roles to date in 2021.